Sustainable Behaviour Change

 Gradual momentum

-This is one reason the Wellbeing Challenge approach focuses on achievable consistency rather than intensity.
+This is why the Wellbeing Challenge approach prioritises consistency rather than intensity.

 Teams need time to: